Real-Dev-Squad/Linked-List-Module/README.md

 4. Length = list.length -- returns the current length of list

 5. Print = list.print --returns the array containig value of list

+6. Reverse = list.reverse() --reverse the linked list and the reverse head is pointed by reverseHead property